 The Future of Maine Initiative

-2. $100 College Aspirations Scholarships awarded to students in grades 3 - 6, based on an essay on college and career aspirations.
-Scholarships are locally-funded and redeemable upon enrollment in any post-secondary educational program or for college application or college aspirations.
-Over 2500 awarded in the past ten years.
+2. $100 College Aspirations Scholarships awarded to students in grades 3 - 8, based on effort on an essay on college and career aspirations, and effort in school.
+Scholarships are locally-funded and redeemable upon enrollment in any post-secondary educational program or for college application costs or to support their college aspirations.
+Over 3500 have been awarded in the past thirteen years.

-3. A community scholarship ceremony to award scholarships and celebrate the recipients.
+3. Community scholarship ceremonies to award scholarships and celebrate the effort and aspirations of scholarship recipients.

-8. In 2017 and beyond, we will develop “Pre-Degree” curricula with Maine colleges to help young Future of Maine College Aspirations Scholarship recipients develop their skills, knowledge, and interest in their stated career of interest, on a pathway through higher education to a career they are proud of.
+7. We are developing the Maine Pre-Degree Program with Maine colleges to help young Future of Maine College Aspirations Scholarship recipients, and others, develop their skills, knowledge, and interest in their stated career of interest, on a pathway through higher education to a career they are proud of.
 Each grade 4 - 12 curriculum will include three grade-appropriate components: study, research, and a local connection.

 Maine College Circle

 Yarmouth, Maine 04096